zubuhealth/typeorm/docs/find-options.md

 ## Combining Advanced Options

-Also you can combine these operators with `Not` operator:
+Also you can combine these operators with below:

+-   `Not`

 ```ts
 import { Not, MoreThan, Equal } from "typeorm"